 The average number of strikes per month generally peaks twice per year; once in May-June, and again in October-November (in accordance with the onset of Darwin's wet season; Figure 6).
-In 2021, strikes peaked in May and again in October, but remained below the ten-year average for the entire year.
 In 2022, strikes peaked in March to May and October to November.
-Overall, in 2022, all months registered a decrease to the 10 year-year average with the exception of July and August which recorded an uncharacteristic increase.
+In 2023, strikes peaked in March to June and November to December.
+Overall, in 2023, all months registered a decrease to the 10 year-year average with the exception of December that had the same average number of strikes.